 - Search for and locate the source image you want to merge into a destination study.
-Use the previous procedure Search for Patients to locate the study and series you want to merge. - 2.
-From Patient View, display the image available for the source study.

-To display image, expand the source patient down to the image by clicking the + sign by the patient name.
+Use the previous procedure Search for Patients to locate the study and series you want to merge. - From Patient View, display the image available for the source study.
+To display image, click the + sign by the patient name.

-Right-click the image to merge and select Merge Image With → Series... from the pop-up menu.
-The Merge Image to Series dialog displays.
+Right-click the image to merge and select Merge Image With → Series from the menu.
+The Merge Image to Series dialog box displays.

-4. To locate the destination study to merge into, click the search (ellipsis ...) button.

-The Search Engine dialog displays.
+4. To locate the destination study to merge into, click the Search button.
+The Search Engine dialog box displays.

-5. Search for and locate the destination Study.

-Use the previous procedure Search for Patients to locate the destination patient.

-A more defined search criteria can be accomplished, first click on the Advanced button and the advanced Search Engine dialog displays.
-Define your search criteria and click OK to continue, you are returned to the main Search Engine.
+- 5. Search for and locate the destination Study. - Use the previous procedure Search for Patients to locate the destination patient. - A more defined search criteria can be accomplished.
+First, click on the Advanced button and the advanced Search Engine dialog box displays.
+Define your search criteria and click OK to continue.
+You return to the main Search Engine.
 Click Search again to display results.

-Select the destination patient and click OK.
+6. Select the destination patient and click OK.

-You are returned to the Merge Image to Series dialog which now shows the destination patient UID and name, Study UID and Series UID.
+You return to the Merge Image to Series dialog box which now shows the destination patient UID and name, Study UID and Series UID.

-The Merge runs and the DICOM database contents displayed in the right window pane are updated to reflect the completed merge: the source patient series is removed from the source patient and is now displayed within the destination patient.
+The Merge runs, and the DICOM database contents displayed in the right window pane are updated to reflect the completed merge: the source patient series is removed from the source patient and is now displayed within the destination patient.